Black Scorpion (film): Production

-The film was based on an original idea by Corman, which he developed with writer Craig Nevius.
+The film was based on an original idea by Corman, which he developed with writer Craig J. Nevius.
 "I wanted to do a female Superman-Spiderman-Batman," said Corman.

 Roger Corman said he wanted an unknown to play the lead.

 My demands were -- I felt -- not difficult in Hollywood.
 I wanted an actress who was beautiful and had a great figure.
 Because we economized on the amount of cloth we used in the costume...
 I wanted a tall actress.
 She does a lot of martial arts.
 I couldn't have a 5-foot-1 actress beating up all these big guys.
 So I wanted a tall, beautiful woman with a good figure, who was a good actress, but I wasn't looking for Meryl Streep, just a good actress.
 I figured this would be pretty easy in Hollywood.
 It turned out to be incredibly difficult.
 I've never seen so many beautiful bad actresses in my life.